Please find below information on examinations and assessments in IADT for the 2025/26 academic year.

 - Final-year students won’t be invited to the Conferring ceremony until fees are settled.

-- If you’ve received an I or IA grade, you will be automatically registered for the deferred modules.
+If you’ve received an I, IA or IS grade, you will be automatically registered for the deferred modules.

-- Autumn Conferring on 31 October 2025.
+- The Autumn Conferring will be held on 30 October 2025.
 Details will be sent by mid-September.
+Please see the Conferring page here.

 - If you have outstanding fees, you won’t be able to attend the Conferring or receive your transcript until all fees are paid.